Been dreaming of writing this^^ for a while?

 First, see if my “why” resonates with you…

-My mission is simple: help as many women as possible to break up with diet culture so they can change the world for the better…instead of obsessing over their bodies.
+My mission is simple: help purpose-driven women build stronger bodies and healthier relationships with food.
 ‘Cuz we have work to do, and it’s time to stop fucking around.

 Second, we’re a good fit for each other if you: